redicides/Eris/documentation/Standalone.md

 Rename `config.example.yml` to `charmie.cfg.yml` and `.env.example` to `.env`.
 Fill in the values and done, easy peasy.

 > [!NOTE]
-> ❗ Don't mess with the default values for `tasks` and `reports` runners.
+> ❗ Don't mess with the default values for `tasks` and `reports` runners inside the .yml file.
 A minutely interval is recommended.

 ## Step-By-Step Guide